 - It is only required if the product’s function is unclear from its presentation and design.
-For example, a lipstick’s function is clear from how it looks; therefore, it does not need to be labelled “lipstick”.
-However, it would not be acceptable to label a depilatory cream just as “cream” – it would have to state that it was for hair removal to prevent any misunderstanding.
+For example, a lipstick’s function is clear from how it looks; therefore, it does not need to be labelled as lipstick.
+However, it would not be acceptable to label a depilatory cream just as “cream” – it would have to state that it was for hair removal to prevent any misunderstanding or harm.

 - If there is not enough space on a product to include key information, the manufacturer has to include that information somewhere else.

 - For example, it could be on a leaflet contained in the box.
 There are also labels that peel back to reveal another layer underneath with more information on it.

-- The “Hand Book” symbol shows that additional information is included somewhere else in the packaging.
+- The “hand and book” symbol indicates to the consumer that additional information is included somewhere else in the packaging.

 Other Information Given on a Label

 In addition to the legally required information, a label can provide all sorts of other information.
 It all depends on what the manufacturer wants to tell the consumer.
 Here are some things commonly seen on cosmetic products.

 Organic or Natural

 - There is no legal definition of organic cosmetic products in the EU.
 Therefore, a company could label a product “organic” even if that product only had 1% organically produced ingredients.

 - Other similar terms used on labels are things like “natural” and “green”.
 Again, no legislation is in place for these terms.
 Consumers are made to believe they are buying something pure, better or safer.
 In some cases, they may be.
 However, the opposite is also true.